-Some ideas on what to see in Frascati and surrounding areas!
+Some ideas on what to see in Frascati Italy and surrounding areas!
 Visit the Tusculan Villas and taste the famous wine loved by the Romans

 Frascati is the favourite destination for a day trip from Rome.
 You can visit the Tusculan villas, have lunch in a traditional “fraschetta” restaurant or spend a few days in total relaxation.